All of our programs are Free.

 concepts that are already understood.

-• 5 post-tests (one for each of the GED subjects) are completed to determine if the learner is ready to write the GED test
+• 5 post-tests (one for each of the CAEC subjects) are completed to determine if the learner is ready to write the CAEC test.

 • If needed, lessons can be reassigned and redone to review